Junior School

 Curriculum Highlights

-Transdisciplinary inquiry connects English, Mathematics, Humanities, Science, and STEAM, supported by specialist subjects in Languages, Visual and Performing Arts, PE and Sport, and Literature and Research.
-Students develop digital literacies using iPads, coding, and design technologies.
+Transdisciplinary Inquiry connects English, Mathematics, Humanities, Science and STEM, supported by specialist subjects across Languages, Visual and Performing Arts, PE and Sport, and Literature and Research.
+Students develop digital fluency through coding, digital and design technologies.
+In Years 4–6, Complex Competencies as outlined by the University of Melbourne are formally recognised and accredited, giving students a language for their own strengths.

 Signature Programs

-• Conservation and Ethics Through Culture (Year 4) – explore how First Peoples in Asia and Boonwurrung Country care for land, animals, and ecosystems through deep cultural knowledge, tradition, and creativity. through immersive experiences at Yalukit Willim and the St Kilda Botanic Gardens Ecocentre,
+• Conservation and Ethics Through Culture (Year 4) – explore how First Peoples in Asia and Boonwurrung Country care for land, animals, and ecosystems through deep cultural knowledge, tradition, and creativity.
+Through immersive experiences at Yalukit Willim, Melbourne Zoo and the St Kilda Botanic Gardens Ecocentre, students learn how to read and respond to the living world around them.

-• Lead the Future (Year 5) – self-leadership and civic engagement with local council, Kids in Philanthropy and Port Melbourne Football Club.
+• Lead the Future (Year 5) – explore leadership as a shared responsibility that grows from self-understanding, collaboration, and civic action.
+Working alongside local council, Kids in Philanthropy and Port Melbourne Football Club, students develop the awareness and confidence to contribute meaningfully to the communities they are part of.

 Beyond the Classroom

-Multi-day Exodus camps, including Coastal Guardians (Year 4), Journeying Through History and Heritage at Sovereign Hill (Year 5), and Our National Neighbour Canberra study tour (Year 6).
-Leadership opportunities include Captains, House Leaders, Music Leaders, STEAM Leaders, Community Action Leaders and SRC.
-Co-curricular opportunities expand into sport teams, robotics, music ensembles, community action projects, and extended tuition in STEM and the Arts.
+Multi-day Exodus camps take learning well outside the classroom — Coastal Guardians in Year 4, a journey through history at Sovereign Hill in Year 5, and a Canberra study tour in Year 6.
+Leadership pathways include Captains, House Leaders, Music Leaders, STEM Leaders, Community Action Leaders and SRC.
+Co-curricular opportunities expand across sport teams, robotics, music ensembles, community action projects and extended tuition in STEM and the Arts.

 Award-winning spaces that inspire

-Beyond the classroom, primary school students benefit from inspiring, future-focused learning environments.
-The Gipson Commons combines a vibrant Knowledge Commons library with a STEM hub and collaborative study spaces, connecting students with the wider School community through the on-site cafe.
-The award-winning Centre for Inquiry and Innovation (CII) supports research, design thinking, and problem-solving, empowering students to explore ideas deeply and apply their learning in meaningful ways.
+The Gipson Commons brings together a Knowledge Commons library, a STEM hub and collaborative study spaces, all connected to the wider school community through an on-site café.
+The award-winning Centre for Inquiry and Innovation supports research, design thinking and problem-solving — giving students the space and the tools to take an idea somewhere real.

 Visit Us!